 This will output the following, only with the correct PHP version should your setting be different:

 root@servername:~# sudo update-alternatives --display php

 slave php.1.gz is /usr/share/man/man1/php.1.gz

 slave php.1.gz: /usr/share/man/man1/php7.3.1.gz

-Next, you need to run the following command to change the CLI version:
+Run the following command to change the PHP CLI version: